m0nologuer/Asteroid-Unity/README.md

   **Scripts**
   * The userscripts folder is for Python scripts.
 Scripts are used to control the actions of every object in the scene.
-  * Check out the scripting guide for more into.
   * [Optional] You can initialize a github repo in this folder.
-If you add a remote, Asteroid will automatically pull the most recent version of the scripting code from that repo (especially useful when debugging).
+If you add a remote, Asteroid will automatically keep pulling the most recent version of the scripting code from that repo (especially useful when debugging).

   **Shaders**
   * The shaders folder is for custom shaders - each 'render mode' of the scene may be different.